LilyAsFlora/Yours-Sincerely/README.md

 # Yours Sincerely
 A theme with pretty pigments and a particular attention to detail.

-My motivation for this project was a struggle to find a warm, low-contrast theme that I liked.
-This is what i had in mind when searching.
+I decided on this project after a struggle to find a warm, low-contrast theme to my liking.
+This is what I had in mind when searching.
 It comprises elements of Monokai, Tinacious, and the classic VS Dark.

 ## Themes